 - I will continue to work on an Aircraft Radio Simulator that provides an immersive experience that guides you in your exploration of how to communicate with ATC.

 You are approaching your destination airport within very busy Class C airspace.
 Approach control is giving you radar vectors for sequencing to a straight-in final approach at your destination.
 You have already taken several heading changes from approach and you are still not headed directly for the airport.
 Suddenly, your number 2 communication radio, which is tuned to the emergency frequency 121.5 produces this transmission, “Pan, pan, pan.
 Any aircraft, this is Piper 927CX on Guard.
 I’m lost and I need assistance.”
 Here’s your question.

-When you think you know the answer to those questions, go to the link ATCcommunication.com/answers.
-There you will find all of the answers along with a complete explanation of how those answers were derived.
+Knowing that you are in a very busy section of airspace and taking extensive vectoring from ATC, what should you do about the radio transmission on the emergency frequency?
+When you think you know the answer to that question, go to the link ATCcommunication.com/answers.
+There you will find a complete answer to the question along with a full explanation of how that answer was derived.